TryGhost/Ghost/README.md

 Ghost is a free, open, simple blogging platform that's available to anyone who wants to use it.
 Lovingly created and maintained by [John O'Nolan](http://twitter.com/JohnONolan) + [Hannah Wolfe](http://twitter.com/ErisDS) + an amazing group of [contributors](https://github.com/TryGhost/Ghost/contributors).

-Visit the project's website at <http://ghost.org>!
+Visit the project's website at <http://ghost.org> &bull; docs on <http://docs.ghost.org>.

-Full documentation is available at <http://docs.ghost.org>.

 ## Getting Involved